wgu93/AirPulse_Paper_Figs_and_Data/README.md

 # README

-This directory contains data and scripts to reproduce figures presented in the paper: "A 26-Gram Butterfly-Inspired Robot with Flapping Modulation and Onboard Control" (Weibin Gu *et al.*).
+This directory contains data and scripts to reproduce figures presented in the paper: "A 26-Gram Butterfly-Inspired Robot Achieving Autonomous Tailless Flight" (Weibin Gu *et al.*), under review.
 Detailed information is given as follows.